gustaveWPM/phony/README.md

 - Data Persistence (MongoDB)
 - Deterministic generation (Finite generator)
 - Unsafe mode (to force a subpool upsert)
+- Configurable generator:
+    - Country code
+    - Operator code
-- Configurable generator (two heading element, + rules of pseudo-random generation for the tail element)
+    - Rules for the generation of the pseudo-random tail element

 ## How to run